IBMDataScience/word2vec/README.md

 #Step 2.
 Create a project

-1. Click on the left hand side "hamburger" icon and then on My Projects to see a list of your projects.
+1. Click on the left hand side "hamburger" icon and then click on My Projects to see a list of your projects.
 You should only see a default project.

  >  <img src="https://github.com/IBMDataScience/word2vec/blob/master/images/my-projects.png"/>